 - 1.4 The Education (Induction Arrangements for School Teachers) (England) Regulations 2012, as amended with effect from 1 September 2021, extend induction from one year to two years.
-This will apply to ECTs who start their induction on or after 1 September 2021. - 1.5 ECTs who, on 1 September 2021, had started but not completed their induction, hereafter referred to as 'the pre-September 2021 cohort' have until 1 September 2023 to complete induction within three terms1. - 1.6 Where possible, Hamwic Education Trust should have regard to this amended statutory guidance in relation to ECTs who began their statutory induction before 1 September 2021.
-For example, where possible these ECTs should have an ECF-based induction and a mentor for the remainder of their one-year induction. - 1.7 After 1 September 2023, when the transition period ends, all ECTs will be required to complete a two-year induction period.
-These ECTs should not restart induction, but rather complete what remains of a two-year induction.
+This will apply to ECTs who start their induction on or after 1 September 2021. - 1.5 ECTs who, on 1 September 2021, had started but not completed their induction, hereafter referred to as 'the pre-September 2021 cohort' have until 1 September 2023 to complete induction within three terms1. - 1.6.
+If an ECT in the pre-September 2021 cohort has concluded their three-term induction before 1 September 2023 but the appropriate body decides that an extension period is required in order to evidence meeting the Teachers' Standards which takes the ECT past 1 September 2023, they will only need to complete the agreed period of extension (see paras 3.8 3.10). - 1.7 Where possible, Hamwic Education Trust should have regard to this amended statutory guidance in relation to ECTs who began their statutory induction before 1 September 2021.
+For example, where possible these ECTs should have an ECF-based induction and a mentor for the remainder of their one-year induction. - 1.8 After 1 September 2023, when the transition period ends, all ECTs (with the exception of those in the pre-September 2021 cohort who have already concluded their three-term induction, as set out in para 1.6) will be required to complete a two-year induction period.
+These ECTs should not restart induction, but rather complete the remaining period of a two-year induction.
 It is expected that they will be able to access ECF support and entitlements for the remainder of their induction.